 - The higher the gauge, the thinner the needle, eg, a 31 gauge needle is thinner than a 28 gauge needle.

-- The shortest needle size available in New Zealand for syringes is 8 mm.
+- The shortest needle size available in Aotearoa New Zealand for syringes is 8 mm.

-- Shorter length needles are the safest to use as they help ensure the dose is delivered into the subcutaneous fatty tissue (the layer just beneath your skin) and not the intramuscular tissue.
+- Shorter length needles are best to use for insulin as they help ensure the dose is delivered into the subcutaneous fatty layer just beneath your skin, and not deeper into the intramuscular layer.

-- Longer needles may be a better option for people with coordination challenges or larger people with higher BMIs.
+- Longer needles may be a better option for people with coordination difficulties or larger people with higher BMIs.

 - Learn more about insulin administration.

-Syringe and needle sizes available in New Zealand
+Syringe and needle sizes available in Aotearoa New Zealand

 The following sizes are funded: